goldilocked/TodoListApplication/README.md

 2. `docker run --name todoListPostgres -e POSTGRES_PASSWORD=<yourpassword> -p 5432:5432 -d postgres`
 3. Navigate to \ToDoListServer
 4. create .env file, using the .env.example file as a guide
-5. run migrations by running `x typeorm-ts-node-commonjs migration:run -d src/data-source.ts`
+5. run migrations by running `npx typeorm-ts-node-commonjs migration:run -d src/data-source.ts`

 # Database considerations
 since this is a sample project, I did not add the ability for different users to have different to do lists.